neerajain9/RDS-BootCamp/Homework/Module 4 Challenge/README.md

 We have done a detailed analysis for the school district before.
 However, it has come to Education Board's attention about the academic dishonesty specifically for "Thomar High School".
 They have evidence that the school's ninth grade data both for reading and math grades has been altered.

 ### Purpose of this Analysis
-The Education Board want to uphold state-testing standard and need further help.
+The Education Board wants to uphold state-testing standard and need further help.
 Since the data we have for ninth garde "Thomar High School" has been mis-appropriated, our previous analysis wouldn't be accurate.
 To help the Education Board make the decision based on the acutual data, we are now required to drop reading & math ninth grade data for "Thomas High School" from our analysis and then rerun the entire analysis with this known fact of partial data elimination.

 ## Analysis Results